blakedrumm/SCOM-Scripts-and-SQL/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and general policies for the `SCOM-Reconfigure-DB-Move-Tool` project.
+This document outlines security procedures and general policies for the `SCOM-Scripts-and-SQL` project.

   * [Reporting a Bug](#reporting-a-bug)